ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

 #### Test Steps:
 1. Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm
-2. Enter valid username 'ficusroot' in the Username field
+2. Enter valid username 'ficusroot' in the username field
-3. Enter valid password 'katal@n@ravi' in the Password field
+3. Enter valid password 'katal@n@ravi' in the password field
 4. Click the 'Log In' button
-5. Verify that the user is redirected to the account overview page (EXPECT: SUCCESS)
+5. Verify user is redirected to the account overview page (EXPECT: SUCCESS)
-6. Verify that the account overview page URL contains '/overview.htm'
+6. Verify the account overview page URL contains '/overview.htm'
-7. Verify that the welcome message with the customer name is displayed
+7. Verify the account overview page displays a 'Welcome' message with the customer name
-8. Verify that the 'Accounts Overview' heading is displayed
+8. Verify the account overview page shows the 'Accounts Overview' heading
-9. Verify that the available accounts are listed with account numbers and balances
+9. Verify the available accounts are listed with account numbers and balances
-10. Verify that the right-side navigation menu with banking options is displayed
+10. Verify the right side navigation menu displays banking options
-11. Verify that the 'Log Out' link is visible in the top navigation
+11. Verify the 'Log Out' link is visible in the top navigation

 #### Assertions:
 - Validations are embedded in test steps with EXPECT markers